diskria/diskria/README.md

 ---

-### 🌱 Now
-Currently working on a **cross-modloader setup for Minecraft modding**
-and updating my mods to support **all game versions**.

-In parallel, I plan to dive deeper into the modern Android stack
-(**Jetpack Compose, Coroutines/Flow, etc.**) and keep pushing my open-source journey 🌟

----

-⭐ Always open to collaboration and meaningful projects!
+✨ Always excited about collaboration and meaningful projects!